francesco-saponaro/ramen-locator/README.md

 ## Design Choices
 The overall feel of the website is designed to be playful and inclined towards the Japanese Animation and Manga culture.
 The following design choices were made with this in mind:
 ### Fonts
-* The Balsamiq Sans font was chosen as it resembles the fonts seen in Comic books, thus recreating the feel specified above
+* The Balsamiq Sans font was chosen as it resembles the fonts seen in Comic books, thus recreating the feel specified above.
 ### Icons
 * All Icons were chosen keeping in mind the Comic book and playful feel specified above.
 ### Colours